-The Best Planners to Buy This Summer, According to Our Editors
+The Best Planners for Back-to-School, According to Our Editors

 Plum Paper Planner

-The customizable planners from Plum Paper are one of our favorite finds of 2020.
-Each personal planner is completely customizable, starting with more than 100 gorgeous cover designs and the ability to add custom text to the cover.
-You can also totally customize the inside layout and start the planner in any month of the year.
+Each Plum Paper planner is completely customizable, with more than 100 gorgeous cover designs available plus the ability to add custom text.
+You can also personalize the page layout and start the planner at any month of the year, which makes this one of our favorite designs for back-to-school time.
 The clean design has features you're used to, like monthly spreads and days broken out by the hour, but it also offers the option to customize the agenda with tasks specific to your job or school schedule.

 Day Designer Original Daily Planner

-This 2021 planner is available in the classic spiral-bound format, as well as with a hard cover that wraps around the spiral binding for extra protection.
-Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small things like notes or business cards.
-Plus, for the first time ever, they include sticker sheets.
-This 17-month planner spans from August 2020 to December 2021.
+This 2021-2022 planner is available in a classic spiral-bound format, as well as with a hardcover that wraps around the spiral binding for extra protection.
+Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small notes or business cards.
+Plus, for the first time, they include sticker sheets.
+This 17-month planner runs through December 2022.